 Set a unique name and description: Set a meaningful name and description that help recipients easily identify the alert

 Select a metric that this alert will monitor.
-You can also define how data is aggregated, such as avg, max, min or sum.
-To alert on multiple metrics using boolean logic, switch to multi-condition alert.
+You can also define how data is aggregated, such as average, maximum, minimum, or sum.

-Filter the environment on which this alert will apply.
+Team scope is automatically applied to alerts.
+You can further filter the environment to select entities on which this alert will apply.

-fire when a host goes down in the availability zone,
+For example, an alert will fire when a host goes down in the cloud availability zone,

 You can also create alerts directly from Explore and Dashboards for automatically populating this scope.

 Define the threshold and time window for assessing the alert condition.
 Single Alert fires an alert for your entire scope, while Multiple Alert fires if any or every segment breach the threshold at once.